pongfei/Coraline_test/README.md

 ```

 ## How to check the result
+I used database client (dbeaver)
+But you can also check the result with the following commands

 ```bash
 docker compose exec postgres psql -U root -d challenge -c 'SELECT COUNT(*) FROM "food sales";'